 In this, the second part of our two-part series on avoiding common tourist scams in Vietnam, we focus on popular tourist destinations in the south of the country.
-Saigon, Nha Trang and Hoi An all have their fair share of scams and safety hazards that travelers should be aware of.
-(Read Part 1 of this series if you’re heading to the North of Vietnam and concerned about safety.
+Saigon, Nha Trang, and Hoi An all have their fair share of scams and safety hazards that travelers should be aware of.
+Read part 1 of this series if you’re heading to the North of Vietnam and concerned about safety.

 (Please click on the link below to jump direcly to region you want to explore)

 Saigon (Ho Chi Minh City) is Vietnam’s biggest, busiest, and most exciting city.
 In any such city there are always going to be scams and dangers to beware of.

 Airport Taxi & Cyclo Scams: Read our blog post about these notorious scams in Vietnam.

 **** If you would prefer to avoid dealing with taxis altogether, or if you’re arriving to Ho Chi Minh City very late and/or you have young children, we can highly recommend Drive Vietnam for the best Ho Chi Minh City airport transfers ****